-The Review Wizard coordinates the formal review schedule:
+The Review Wizards coordinate the formal review schedule:

 - When a formal review is requested for a library:

-- Assign a review manager and suggests a schedule, after checking (via private email) availability of the volunteers at the top of review manager queue.
+- Suggest a schedule, after checking (via private email) availability of the review manager and library author.

 - Finalize the schedule, once the review manager verifies the library is actually ready for review.

 - Resolve schedule slips or other issues with review managers and submitters.

 - Maintains a schedule of both past and pending reviews, in the form of the Review Schedule web page.